We are no longer wondering if we should run workloads in the cloud. Instead, the cloud has become the default deployment...

 - Networking.
 Often overlooked, networking is an important part of a cloud application, especially one that must communicate with on-premises applications or an app that one day may be repatriated back into the corporate data center.
 Companies moving applications to the cloud have to maintain two networking stacks: one for their on-premises deployments and another for their cloud-based ones.
 One vendor, Big Switch Networks, has tackled this problem with its Big Cloud Fabric, which provides companies with a single foundation that looks and acts the same regardless of where the application may reside.
 An enterprise can deploy the fabric either on site or in the AWS cloud and rely on a standard set of networking management rules and settings.

 - Data structure.
 This may be one of the less controversial concerns, as data structure is very much application-driven.
 But data structure becomes an issue in the complexity of an actual move.
 At that point, the cost is borne in hours spent debugging applications that don't act the way they should.
 This glitch can be caused by something amiss in the data structure itself, which keeps the application from behaving as expected.

 - Storage.
-A key consideration in a cloud migration plan is storage.
+A key consideration in a cloud migration is storage.
 You need to consider the cost and how the data is saved.
-Also, consider how data is migrated from the old application to the new application hosted by another provider.
+Also, consider how data is migrated from the old application to the application hosted by another provider.
 Most cloud providers make it easy and cost-effective to get data into the cloud, but getting that data out -- or acting on it -- is where the costs start to add up.